Articles

 Pre-screening requirements are a helpful tool for ensuring that the only people completing your survey fit the profile of your target audience.
 Many online research platforms allow you to pre-select different criteria your participants need to meet in order to qualify for your survey, such as:

 Pre-screening requirements help you get your survey in front of relevant people who meet the criteria you set.
 There are a couple of ways to approach them.
-You can set up pre-screening options for your online surveys based on lots of different demographic criteria so that only people who fit those criteria can join your survey.
+You can set up pre-screening options for your online surveys based on many demographic criteria, so only people who meet those criteria can join your survey.

 Phrase questions to keep respondents engaged

-The wording of your survey questions helps keep respondents engaged — or makes them “zone out” when going through your survey.
+The wording of your survey questions helps keep respondents engaged - or makes them “zone out” when going through your survey.
 If you ask several similarly phrased or structured questions in a row, it can cause a type of bias called habituation.
-This occurs when survey respondents get used to the kind of survey questions you’re asking, so they skim over the question (and their responses) rather than paying close attention.
+This happens when survey respondents get used to the kinds of survey questions you’re asking, so they skim the questions (and their responses) rather than paying close attention.

 To avoid habituation and keep respondents engaged, write varied questions and use different question types to create an interesting experience for respondents completing your survey.
 For example, rather than having a run of questions that all use a 1-5 rating scale, you could add a multiple-choice or open-ended question to stop respondents from skimming through the questions.